StanevIvan/test-vm-automation/vagrant/manual_provisioning/README.md

 ## Getting Started

 To get started, clone this repository to your local machine.
 Cd into the repository directory and switch to the `manual_provisioning` branch.
+This branch contains the scripts and configurations for provisioning the VMs.

 Bring up the VMs with the following command:
-- $ vagrant up
+- # vagrant up

 INFO: All VM's hostnameand etc/hosts file will be updated automatically.